Job Description – How to Become a Grocery Store Manager

 • Analytical thinking – To decide what work needs to be done, store managers inspect store conditions, which involves analytical skills and attention to detail.

-• Communication skills – To address customers and communicate to staff, grocery managers use written and verbal communication skills.
+• Communication skills – Grocery managers use written and verbal communication skills to address customers and communicate with staff.

 Job Description - How to Become a Grocery Store Manager